SunilKuBehera/Student-Performance-Indicator/README.md

 - Parental level of education
 - Lunch type
 - Test preparation course completion
+- Reading score
+- Writing score

-The project aims to build a regression model to predict a student's math score based on these factors.
+The project aims to build a regression model to predict a student's `math score` based on these factors.

 ## Project Structure
 The project is organized into the following structure: